-But none of that stuff matters to you because you already bought into the illusion that sharing your movie with the world is more important than selling out.
+But none of that stuff matters to you because you got the filmmaking bug.
+Sharing your films with the world is more important than selling out.

 I get that.
 But let me offer you some advice.